How To Support An Enneagram Five At Work

 Give Them Tools To Help Themselves

-In support of the Enneagram 5's need to "refill", equipping them with tools needed for self-renewal is one way to help them create healthy practices for their everyday life.
+In support of the Five's need to "refill", equipping them with tools needed for self-renewal is one way to help them create healthy practices for their everyday life.
 Our Enneagram x Burnout Card Deck is meant to provide mindful practices for all Enneagram Types.
 Below is an example of one of those for the Five.
 A time to tap into their bodies and become aware of how they feel.

 There is so much to discuss when it comes to workplace burnout.
 If you want to dive deeper into this work, we have tools for you and your team to help you end burnout in your organization for good.